Henrik Fisker said he will soon provide an update on Fisker Ocean battery range as we are still waiting for EPA and WLTP numbers.

 Reserve Your Fisker Ocean

-You can reserve your Fisker Ocean or PEAR by visiting https://fiskerinc.com/reserve.
-Use referral code DDK87H.
+Reserve your Fisker Ocean or PEAR at https://fiskerinc.com/reserve using referral code DDK87H.

 Fiskerati Forums

-Download the new Fiskerati app on Apple App Store and Google Play.
+Download the Fiskerati app from Apple App Store or Google Play.

 Fiskerati Newsletter

-Get our free newsletter This Week In Fisker direct to your email inbox!
+Sign up for our free newsletter, This Week In Fisker, and receive updates directly in your email inbox!

 Hi, Sean.
 This is exciting news!
 I will be interested to see the “range penalty” for the 22” vs 20” wheels & tires for the One/Extreme and the Ultra Ocean trim levels.